The Mundic Problem Explained

+This aggregate was readily available at a minimal cost from the waste tips of old mines throughout the South West.
 Unfortunately it has now been established that the minerals contained in the aggregate material can cause a chemical reaction which results in deterioration of the strength and composition of the concrete.

 As a result mortgage lenders now insist that properties built of mass concrete or concrete block construction are tested if constructed prior to or around the early/mid 1950's, or up to 1965 in East Cornwall.

 Inspections must be carried out in accordance with the Royal Institution of Chartered Surveyors Guidelines in order to ascertain that the property is not structurally affected by concrete degradation.

 Concrete made with mining waste containing minerals such as pyrite or iron sulphide, which can alter and result in reduced structural strength subject to certain conditions.

 Whilst it is possible that some properties built after 1950 may be affected, the problem is more likely to affect concrete used between 1900 and 1950.